Adaminius/wheel_of_creation_tools/what_is_woc.md

 The Wheel is a flat disk floating in a Void of shadowy chaos, divided into three rings which turn about an axle.
 The axle is called Heaven, where sits the Throne of the Sun.

 The innermost ring is called the **Ring of Earth**, which most closely resembles our own world.
 At the boundary of Heaven and Earth are the icy Walls of Heaven, which shield the Earth from the overpowering, fiery radiance of the Sun.
-Capping the Walls along one half is the Infinite Fortress of the Moon, which guards the path to heaven and blocks the Sun's light at night, allowing the Wheel's inhabitants a time of rest.
+Capping the Walls along one half is the Infinite Fortress of the Moon, which guards the path to Heaven and blocks the Sun's light at night, allowing the Wheel's inhabitants a time of rest.
 Nearly all of the Ring of Earth belongs to one great landmass, and sea travel is limited by brutal storms and malevolent sea serpents.
 At the southern end of the world are the Ephemeral Wastes, an enormous, scorching desert which is dotted with the Ring of Earth's largest gateways to the Ring of Seasons.

 The **Ring of Seasons** is a place of floating, shifting islands inhabited by alien creatures, most serving one of four Seasonal Courts.
 Its turning relative to Earth measures out the year.